 We are subject to federal and state (and similar foreign) laws and regulations relating to health care fraud.
-Some of these laws, referred to as "false claims laws", prohibit the submission or causing the submission of false or fraudulent claims for reimbursement to federal, state and other health care payers and programs.
-Other laws, referred to as "anti-kickback laws", prohibit soliciting, offering, receiving or paying remuneration in order to induce the referral of a patient or ordering, purchasing, leasing or arranging for or recommending ordering, purchasing or leasing, of items or services that are paid for by federal, state and other health care payers and programs.
+Some of these laws, referred to as "false claims laws," prohibit the submission or causing the submission of false or fraudulent claims for reimbursement to federal, state and other health care payers and programs.
+Other laws, referred to as "anti-kickback laws," prohibit soliciting, offering, receiving or paying remuneration in order to induce the referral of a patient or ordering, purchasing, leasing or arranging for or recommending ordering, purchasing or leasing, of items or services that are paid for by federal, state and other health care payers and programs.
 Health care fraud measures may implicate, for example, our relationships with pharmaceutical manufacturers, our pricing and incentive programs for physician and dental practices, and our dental and physician practice management products that offer billing-related functionality.

 The government has expressed concerns about financial relationships between suppliers on the one hand and physicians and dentists on the other.
 As a result, we regularly review and revise our marketing practices as necessary to facilitate compliance.
-We are now engaged in discussions with the government that may lead to changes in certain of our marketing practices and, potentially, payments which we do not expect to be material.
-In addition, under the reporting and disclosure obligations of the Physician Payment Sunshine Act provisions of the Health Care Reform Law, by the second quarter of 2014, the general public and government officials will be provided with new access to detailed information with regard to payments or other transfers of value to certain practitioners (including physicians, dentists and teaching hospitals) by applicable drug and device manufacturers subject to such reporting and disclosure obligations, which is likely to include us.
+In addition, under the reporting and disclosure obligations of the Physician Payment Sunshine Act provisions of the Health Care Reform Law, by September 30, 2014, the general public and government officials will be provided with new access to detailed information with regard to payments or other transfers of value to certain practitioners (including physicians, dentists and teaching hospitals) by applicable drug and device manufacturers subject to such reporting and disclosure obligations, which includes us.
 This information may lead to greater scrutiny, which may result in modifications to established practices and additional costs.